Call for Submissions for Issue 4.2 Now Open!

 Sadly, we cannot accept:

-- Written work of a review nature or opinion pieces should not exceed 3000 words
+- Written work of a review nature or opinion pieces should not exceed 3000 words.

 - Authors are responsible for securing the copyright for any images used.
 Images must be high res (300 dpi min), cited appropriately and be available as jpegs separate to the text.
-Images may be reproduced in black and white
+Images may be reproduced in black and white in the physical copy of the journal, but will be colour in the digital version.

-- All work should be comply to Harvard referencing style (see the Intellect Style guide) and use footnotes not endnotes
+- All work should be comply to Harvard referencing style (see the Intellect Style guide) and use footnotes not endnotes.

 Sadly, we cannot accept: